.png)

 The Roots

-Shawn Crouse is a certified red seal chef who grew up on his family farm and is no stranger to having fresh food all around him.
+Shawn is a certified red seal chef who grew up on his family farm and is no stranger to having fresh food all around him.
 His mother also ran a bakery from home and being surrounded by real food and community working together became his goal.
 Once he finished culinary school and moved to Nova Scotia, he became passionate about growing his own vegetables to put into his creations and started a small scale homestead.
-Teamed up with his wife of 17 years, who is a self taught food alchemist also training to be his sous chef, they create magical + authentic farm to table comfort food they bring to life through fermentation.
+In 2020 he accepted a manager position at the Tata Farmers' Market and helped build the market back up to be a place for the community to gather and support local businesses all in one place.
+Shawn spent years running kitchens with burnout atmospheres that just didn’t match what he was looking for from it all.
+Running the market not only inspired his dream to run his own locally sourced food business, and change the food system, but it also supported him in making it a reality.
+He’s also recently joined the board of Farmers Markets of Nova Scotia to help make a difference and show people how essential their local markets are.